The Thomas Bond House Bed & Breakfast

-Photo by Mittul Patel, courtesy of The Thomas Bond House Bed & Breakfast
+Photo by Mittul Patel / The Thomas Bond House Bed & Breakfast

 The Thomas Bond House Bed & BreakfastAmong the original guests to pop in at Dr. Thomas Bond’s 1769 Georgian home on South Second Street was none other than Benjamin Franklin.
 Together the duo chartered Pennsylvania Hospital, the first public hospital in America, and Bond was an influential figure in Philadelphia throughout the Revolutionary War into the first turbulent decades following the founding of the country.
 Today, the four-story red-brick home within Independence National Historical Park has been meticulously restored, offering history buffs a taste of Philadelphia at the dawn of America.
 Original architectural details restored to their full 18th-century splendor include the modillion cornice at the roofline, the parlor’s Rumford fireplace, and the grand staircase connecting the third and fourth floors that was subsequently copied in other prominent buildings around town, including the still-standing City Tavern.